redmundnacario/gulp-template/README.md

 3. Open directory with text editor.

-4. Edit gulp file depending on your project.
+4. Edit gulp file and folder structure depending on your project.

 5. Run gulp task in terminal (same directory).
 ```